Vole: Mating system

 Voles may be either monogamous or polygamous, which leads to differing patterns of mate choice and parental care.
 Environmental conditions play a large part in dictating which system is active in a given population.
 Voles live in colonies due to the young remaining in the family group for relatively long periods.
 In the genus Microtus, monogamy is preferred when resources are spatially homogeneous and population densities are low; where the opposites of both conditions are realized, polygamous tendencies arise.
 Vole mating systems are also sensitive to the operational sex ratio and tend toward monogamy when males and females are present in equal numbers.
 Where one sex is more numerous than the other, polygamy is more likely.
 However the most marked effect on mating system is population density and these effects can take place both inter and intra-specifically.

 Male voles are territorial and tend to include territories of several female voles when possible.
-Under these conditions polyandry exists and males offer little parental care.
+Under these conditions polygyny exists and males offer little parental care.
 Males mark and aggressively defend their territories since females prefer males with the most recent marking in a given area.

 Voles prefer familiar mates through olfactory sensory exploitation.
 Monogamous voles prefer males who have yet to mate, while non-monogamous voles do not.
 Mate preference in voles develops through cohabitation in as little as 24 hours.
 This drives young male voles to show non-limiting preference toward female siblings.
 This is not inclusive to females' preference for males which may help to explain the absence of interbreeding indicators.

 Although females show little territoriality, under pair bonding conditions they tend to show aggression toward other female voles.
 This behavior is flexible as some Microtus females share dens during the winter months, perhaps to conserve heat and energy.
 Populations which are monogamous show relatively minor size differences between genders compared with those using polygamous systems.

 The grey-sided vole (Myodes rufocanus) exhibits male-biased dispersal as a means of avoiding incestuous matings.
 Among those matings that involve inbreeding, the number of weaned juveniles in litters is significantly fewer than that from noninbred litters, due to inbreeding depression.

 Brandt's vole (Lasiopodomys brandtii) lives in groups that mainly consist of close relatives.
 However, they show no sign of inbreeding.
 The mating system of these voles involves a type of polygyny for males and extra-group polyandry for females.
 This system increases the frequency of mating among distantly related individuals, and is achieved mainly by dispersal during the mating season.
 Such a strategy is likely an adaptation to avoid the inbreeding depression that would be caused by expression of deleterious recessive alleles if close relatives mated.